HackerEarth/engineering.hackerearth.com/_posts/2020-02-02-hassle-free-automated-assessments.md

 5. Allow the user to request for the skill from the interface in case the skill is absent in the platform
 6. Ability to create random sets
 7. Ability to use questions from the recruiter’s library
-8. Ability to change the experience in the test summary page
+8. Ability to change the years of experience in the test summary page

 ...